Jaclyn Smith: Designing

 In 1985, Smith entered the business world with the introduction of her collection of women's apparel for Kmart.
 She pioneered the concept of celebrities developing their own brands rather than merely endorsing others.
 A season 15 episode of The Simpsons ("The Fat and the Furriest") lampooned Smith's many business successes, portraying her as having her own line of axe heads.
 In May 2009, Smith allowed a documentary crew to profile her home life, design philosophy and relationship with Kmart in an online video series sponsored by Kmart.
 Her foray into home furnishings was extended to Kmart stores in the fall of 2008, with the chain's introduction of its Jaclyn Smith Today product line of bedding and bath accessories.

 In September 2008, Smith launched the STYLE by Jaclyn Smith wig collection for Paula Young Wigs.
 The wigs are designed by hair stylist José Eber.

 In 2024, she had a line of beautiful woman's clothing for sale on the Home Shopping channel (HSN).

 Personal life

 Smith has been married four times.
 Her first marriage was to actor Roger Davis (1968–1975).
-She was married to Dennis Cole from 1978-1981; he was an actor who appeared on several episodes of Charlie's Angels.
-Smith remained close to Dennis Cole's son Joe, from a previous marriage.
-Joe was murdered in 1991 at the age of 30, a crime which remains unsolved.
+She was married to Dennis Cole, who appeared on several episodes of Charlie's Angels, from 1978-1981.
+After they divorced, Smith remained close to Dennis's son, Joe, from a previous marriage.
+Joe was murdered in 1991 at the age of 30 during an attempted robbery, a crime which remains unsolved.
 In 1981, Smith married filmmaker Tony Richmond, with whom she had two children, Gaston (b.
 1982) and Spencer Margaret (b.
 1985), before divorcing Richmond in 1989.
-Smith has been married to Houston cardiothoracic surgeon Brad Allen since 1997.
+Smith has been married to Houston cardiothoracic surgeon, Brad Allen, since 1997.

 Smith was treated for breast cancer in 2003.
 In 2010, Smith was featured in 1 a Minute, a documentary about breast cancer.

+Smith released a memoir, I Once Knew a Guy Named Charlie, in 2026.